P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 2. `Shell_Clean_Embedding.ipynb`:  for language XX, run the the three statements related to the ACS_XX methodology in the "_Language_ Embeddings" subsection, found in the larger "Embeddings" section.
 3. `Shell_ _Language_ _Tuning_Training_Validation.ipynb`: run the "Hyperparameter Optimisation" and "Model Training" subsections of "XLMR-LCR-Rot-hop-ACS_XX++".
 Note that the optimal hyperparameters have to be manually inputted for "Model Training".
 To validate the results on _Language_, run the "Model Validation" subsection of the "XLMR-LCR-Rot-hop-ACS_XX++" section.
 The directory address of the model requires manual input.

-### Contrastive Learning: All models
+### Contrastive Learning: All Models

 All contrastive learning models (CLS- and CLR-) can be run in a similar manner as the models described above.
-Until the the optimisation of the hyperparameters, the steps that need to be taken are identical.
+Until the optimisation of the hyperparameters, the steps that need to be taken are identical.
 From here, run the "Hyperparameter Optimisation", "Model Training" and "Model Validation" in the respective CLS- and CLR- sections of the respective documents.

 ### Plotting: All Models

-1. `Shell_Plot.ipynb`: Once the respective models have been trained, and the test data of all languages has been embedded, simply run the required subsection ("Base Models", "CLS Models", "CLR MOdels") in the respective model section of the notebook.
+1. `Shell_Plot.ipynb`: Once the respective models have been trained, and the test data of all languages has been embedded, simply run the required subsection ("Base Models", "CLS Models", "CLR Models") in the respective model section of the notebook.

 ## Acknowledgements
 This repository is based on the source code of https://github.com/Anonymous71717/mLCR-Rot-hop-plus-plus.git.